iCliniq Logo

 What Is the Clinical Feature of Rotavirus Infection?

 The clinical manifestation of rotavirus depends upon the severity and frequency of infection.
 The infection may be self-limiting with watery diarrhea to severe dehydration with vomiting and fever.
-If the child is above three months, the disease is usually severe as the child below three months has passive maternal bodies due to breastfeeding.
-If the infection is mild gastrointestinal symptoms resolve in one week.
+If the child is above three months, the disease is usually severe because the child below three months has passive maternal bodies due to breastfeeding.
+If the infection is mild, gastrointestinal symptoms resolve in one week.

-Following are the various signs and symptoms seen in rotavirus infection.
+Following are the various signs and symptoms seen in babies with rotavirus infection.

 • Fever.